Power Of Storytelling Plotted Into A Presentation

 Through five alphabets, they communicated their five pillars of Digital Transformation capability.
 The company wanted to showcase the same with a different concept, one that steered away from repeatedly using technical jargon and designs.
 And they needed storytelling to connect the dots and amaze.

 Through their acronym, the client had their Digital Transformation support figured out.
 The challenge for us was to map it into a storytelling concept keeping this intact.
 We had to position the deck considering the need to seamlessly plot the five components.
 Moreover, we had to support that with a suitable design theme that fit in and didn’t reflect elements tried, tested, and overused.

 The idea was to zero in on a story that everyone could connect to.
 Our branding team readied indirect concepts that synced with the client’s needs.
 We further analyzed our concepts, checking their feasibility in terms of possible visuals and theme options.
 Eventually, we set our eyes on the heroes and villains of Hebrew mythology, selecting a particular story of a giant and a brave hero.

 Apart from the concept, we chalked a visual theme.
 One that matches the tale and reflects the IT enterprise’s brand ideology and desired impact.
 Herein, we went with a well-known sculpture of Bernini as our central element.
 The story and the design theme were now in sync.
 Our next steps were connecting them with content and slide designs.
 We took it into high gear, and two days later, the deck was ready.

 The hero from Hebrew mythology had vanquished a giant in battle with stones.
 We took the concept and mapped the same to our client’s Digital Transformation.
 The stones reflected the pillars of the transformation.

-Our designer had employed contrasts in design complementing it with white spaces and unicolor visuals.
-The result – a clean and visually soothing deck without the standard caricature of technology-related icons, vectors, and stock images.
+Our designer employed contrasts in design complementing it with white spaces and unicolor visuals.
+The result – is a clean and visually soothing deck without the standard caricature of technology-related icons, vectors, and stock images.